 Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning.

-Where do wars and fights come from among you?
-Do they not come from your desires for pleasure that war in your members?
 You lust and do not have.
 You murder and covet and cannot obtain.
 You fight and war.
 Yet you do not have because you do not ask.
 You ask and do not receive, because you ask amiss, that you may spend it on your pleasures.

 1 John 5:3

 For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome.

 Now the serpent was more cunning than any beast of the field which the LORD God had made.
 And he said to the woman, "Has God indeed said, "You shall not eat of every tree of the garden"?"
 And the woman said to the serpent, "We may eat the fruit of the trees of the garden; but of the fruit of the tree which is in the midst of the garden, God has said, "You shall not eat it, nor shall you touch it, lest you die.""
 Then the serpent said to the woman, "You will not surely die.
 For God knows that in the day you eat of it your eyes will be opened, and you will be like God, knowing good and evil."